overextended/overextended.github.io/docs/ox_inventory/Functions/Server/Inventory/CreateTemporaryStash.md

     - `{['police'] = 0, ['ambulance'] = 2}`
   - coords?: `vector3`
     - Stash can only be accessed while nearby.
+  - items?: `table<string>`
+    - A table of items that the stash will contain.

 Return:
 - inventoryId: `string`